Skip to main content

 Introduction

 A saved card is not automatically usable by agents.
-Before you can issue virtual cards against it, the card must be enrolled for agentic payments.
-Enrollment is a one-time step per card that produces two things:
+Before agents can use it to pay, the card must be verified for agentic payments.
+Verification is a one-time step per card that produces two things:

 1. Account verification via a one-time code sent to the user’s email.

-2. A passkey bound to the user’s device, so future virtual card authorizations only need a single passkey tap.
+2. A passkey bound to the user’s device, so future payment authorizations only need a single passkey tap.

-Once a card is enrolled, every subsequent virtual card issued from it can be authorized by the user with their passkey alone.
+Once a card is verified, every subsequent card permission can be authorized by the user with their passkey alone.
 The email step is not repeated.

 Prerequisites